 The combination of chickpeas and cashews ensures there is plenty of protein to make this a meatless stir-fry extra satisfying.

 A pinch of both ground cinnamon and cayenne lend earthy sweetness and spice to these stew-like chickpeas.
-While they simmer for 30 minutes, cook up a pot of rice or quinoa to serve them over.
+While they simmer for 30 minutes, cook up a pot of rice or quinoa to serve them with.

 There’s a whole half a pound of spinach in this pan of curried chickpeas, which means you’ve definitely got a one-bowl dinner on your hands.
-Though there will be plenty of good things to swipe up with a piece of bread, if you so choose.

 This no-cook salad comes together so quickly, you’ll feel like you’re cheating a little bit.
-It’s also worth making a double batch because leftovers make a great lunch.
+It’s worth making a double batch because leftovers make a great lunch.

 Adding chickpeas to your favorite pasta recipe is an easy way to give it a feel-good protein boost.
 Here, briny olives give the whole dish a punch of flavor.

-This rich pureed soup tastes so creamy, you’ll swear there’s heavy cream in it but nope, it’s just the power of chickpeas.
+This rich pureed soup tastes so creamy, you’ll swear there’s heavy cream in it.
+But nope, it’s just the power of chickpeas.
 To get ahead, you can roast the garlic a day or two in advance and store it in the fridge until you need it.

-Don’t skip the 3-ingredient tahini sauce for this recipe — it’s the perfect match for the spicy chickpeas and lends creaminess to every bite.
+Don’t skip the 3-ingredient tahini sauce for this recipe.
+It’s the perfect match for the spicy chickpeas and lends creaminess to every bite.